ec-blaster/pyMagicSwitchbot/doc/MagicSwitchBot_API.md

 Every other command will require us to provide this token.

+When testing connections to the device, I could experiment that if you don't send this command and get the token in about 5 seconds after connecting, the device disconnects automatically.

 ### Request

 | CMD1 | CMD2 | LEN  | DATA       |
 | ---- | ---- | ---- | ---------- |
 | 0x06 | 0x01 | 0x06 | [Password] |

 The parameter `Password` is the password that we have established to access the device.
-Initially when we pair the device to the APP, there is no password established.
+Initially when we pair the device to the APP, there is no password established so this parameter would be empty and the LEN would be 0x00.

 The password is always numeric and uses **6 digits**.
 We must provide the **ASCII** codes of these digits as parameter.